 TANK: The Transit Authority of Northern Kentucky recently bought a 2.5-acre parcel on Mall Road in Florence, just off I-75, where it will build a new Park & Ride hub.
 Construction will begin in the fall and, when completed, the site will feature a shelter for riders and 200 parking spaces.

 JOHN BOEHNER: There he goes again.
-The Politico Web site got ahold of some campaign materials distributed by Boehner that show just how crass the House majority leader really is.
+The PoliticoWeb site got ahold of some campaign materials distributed by Boehner that show just how crass the House majority leader really is.
 The West Chester Republican states that any lobbyist or donor who gives the maximum amount to his reelection effort or helps raise $100,000 will get a meeting with Boehner, as well as phone calls from senior aides and “VIP access to all events, including roundtables, briefings, breakout discussions and interactive panel discussions.”

 We wouldn't expect anything less from the person who once passed out checks from tobacco lobbyists to other congressional members on the House floor before an important vote on subsidies for the industry

 STEPHEN JOHNSONGROVE: The attorney who works for the Ohio Justice & Policy Center has long lobbied for City Hall to change its hiring practices and give some ex-felons what he calls a “smart second chance.”
 Now Cincinnati City Council has taken a significant step toward that goal.

 The city will no longer routinely ask whether applicants have criminal records.
 Although a background check might still be done later in the hiring process, it will be taken in context of how old the offense is and what training the person has undergone.
 Previously, the city's Civil Service Commission automatically disqualified anyone with a felony conviction.
 This is a much-needed change that could help prevent many frustrated people from returning to a life of crime.